checkman123/checkman123.github.io/dashboard.md

 ## Dashboard Application (Qt Creator)

 **Project description:** This is a multi-functional home/office dashboard app.
 It has a world clock, local clock, todo list, photo display, and weather display.
-The user can use zip code to see weather information in the specified area.
+The user can also enter zip code to see the weather information in the specified area.

 **Skills**
 - The use of OpenWeatherMap API and Bing Map API (HTTP Request).